 If you choose to use non-biological detergent you may need to wash your garments at a higher temperature than you would if you were using bio detergents.

-This potentially means that using non-bio detergent may not be as environmentally friendly on account of the higher water temperature, but it can be ideal if you or your family have sensitive skin, eczema or asthma.
+This potentially means that using non-bio detergent may not be as environmentally friendly on account of the higher water temperature.

 Which Should you Choose?